vtex-apps/google-tag-manager/docs/README.md

 ## How to run third party scripts off the main thread?

-To improve the performance of the sites we will work with the [Partytown](https://partytown.builder.io/) library.
+To improve third-party scripts' loading time we may use the [Partytown](https://partytown.builder.io/) library.

 ### What is [Partytown](https://partytown.builder.io/)?